G42makes/PyKnife/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+When contributing, please follow our [branch naming convention](CONTRIBUTING.md#branch-naming-convention) (e.g., `command/cat` for adding a new command).

 Please note that this project was developed with significant AI assistance.
 If you use AI tools for your contributions, please follow the guidelines in [AI Contributions](ai.md).